-The English Department offers courses in skills development, composition, technical writing, creative writing and publication, literature, and language, as well as tutor training and independent study.
+The English Department offers courses in skills development, composition, technical writing, creative writing and publication, literature, and language, and tutor training.
 These courses are designed to meet various student needs.
-Some focus on grammar, spelling and punctuation; others on reading or study skills; instruction in the Writing Center is individualized.
-College-level courses in composition satisfy the Communication Skills requirement of the Associate of Arts and Sciences Option II degree and other degrees and programs.
+Some focus on grammar, spelling and punctuation; instruction in the Writing Center is individualized.
+College-level courses in composition satisfy the Communication Skills requirement of the Associate of Arts and Sciences Option II degree as well as other degrees and programs.
 College-level courses in literature, language and creative writing satisfy Humanities and elective requirements of the Associate of Arts and Sciences Option II degree and other degrees and programs.